ShaunOwens/Scarlata/Updates.md

 Create script to download vo files for HST data.
 Develope more code to try and get the loop to run through the shell script.
 Run loop for some test itterations.
+Scrap shell script and just use python...
+It works.
+Start downloading vo tables for all galaxies in the sdss survey.